Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 # Utilities

 Utility files are located under [/test/testUtils](../../../../testUtils/).
 Note that at the time of writing this (2023/08/16), many of the utils files and their contents were inherited from the USD plugin, and are not all used.
-Here are some of the main utilities you might find useful :

-- mtohutils.py :
-    - `checkForMayaUsdPlugin()` will try to load the MayaUsd plugin and return a boolean indicating if the plugin was loaded successfully.
-By decorating a test case with the following line, you can run the test only if the MayaUsd plugin is found and loaded :
-    ```@unittest.skipUnless(mtohUtils.checkForMayaUsdPlugin(), "Requires Maya USD Plugin.")```
-    - `MayaHydraBaseTestCase` is a base class you can use for your test classes that will provide you with some useful functionality, such as automatically loading the mayaHydra plugin.
-It also provides a method to use the HdStorm renderer (`setHdStormRenderer`), and another to create a simple scene with a cube (`makeCubeScene`).
-    - `MtohTestCase` is a class you can use as a base for your test classes that will provide you with image comparison functionality (see [Image comparison](#Image-comparison) section).
-Note that this class already derives from MayaHydraBaseTestCase, so it will also automatically load the mayaHydra plugin.